neonevm/neon-evm.docs/software_manuals/foundational_topics/account.md

 ## Externally-owned accounts

 An account is made up of a cryptographic pair of keys: public and private.
-They help prove that a transaction was actually signed by the sender and prevent forgeries.
+They help prove that a transaction was  signed by the sender and prevent forgeries.
 Your private key is what you use to sign transactions, so it grants you custody over the funds associated with your account.
 You never really hold cryptocurrency, you hold private keys – the funds are always on Ethereum's ledger.

 ## Account creation